Well, there's a conflicting number on the size of the crowd at the Boston Tea Party today.

 Never should have let that happen.

-This is a very strong package reform.
+This is a very strong pact of reform.

 Again, I think we're very, very close.

-Again, I think it's very hard for anybody to argue that we can look at the devastation caused by this crisis and not say we we all share a huge responsibility to fix what was broken.
+Again, I think it's very hard for anybody to argue that we can look at the devastation caused by this crisis and not say we all share a huge responsibility to fix what was broken.

 You guys just go get it done.